slowproj/slowdash/app/server/slowapi/docs/README.md

     @slowapi.route('/hello')
     def hello():
         response = MyExclusiveResponse()
-        response.append('hello, here is only me')
-        return response
+        response.append('hello, there is no one else here.') return response
 ```
 This method is useful if the method returns a data structure that requires a certain way to merge other data.